Dom1n1c/MagicMirror/README.md

-MagicMirror
+Smartmirror
 ===========

 ##Introduction

-The super magic interface of my personal Magic Mirror.
-More information about this project can be found on my [blog](http://michaelteeuw.nl/tagged/magicmirror).
+This is the interface for my Smartmirror.
+I also added a config page to config the mirror easily.
 Runs as a php script on a web server with basically no external dependencies.
-Can use socket.io for XBEE integration, but isn't required for basic functionality.

 ##Configuration

-Modify js/config.js to change some general variables (language, wather location, compliments, news feed RSS) and calendar.php to add your own ICS calendar
+Modify js/config.js to change some general variables (language, wather location, compliments, news feed RSS).

-To use the OpenWeatherMap API, you'll need a free API key.
-Checkout [this blogpost](http://michaelteeuw.nl/post/131504229357/what-happened-to-the-weather) for more information.
+This can also be done with the web interface.
+Simply browse your browser to http://127.0.0.1/smartmirror/config (or whereever you located it on your server)
+In order to change your config.js trough the browser, you need to adjust the permissions (0777) (fix_permissions.sh for linux can be found in root)
+Please mind that you have to create an account at OpenWeatherMap.org and enter the APIKEY to use weather data

+##To-Do

+-Translation of the datelabels in [weather.js](js/weather/weather.js) file.
+(If someone can help me with the translation of the Words Day, Min and Max(for minimum and maximum), you're welcome) availible at the moment, but maybe missspelled:
+'Bulgarian', 'Catalan', 'Chinese Traditional', 'Croatian', 'Dutch', 'English', 'Finnish', 'French', 'German', 'Italian', 'Polish', 'Portuguese', 'Romanian', 'Russian',  'Spanish', 'Swedish', 'Turkish', 'Ukranian'

+-config of the calendar trough webinterface. (it's difficult to read and write the array with 3 items)

+-slicing calendar trough config

+-dis- and enable features trough config

+-enable small weather icons in the weather widget (forecast-icons are not shown atm)

 ##Code